Posted On Jan 27, 2021

 Yes, patients with CKD especially patients on Dialysis and transplant recipients on immunosuppressive drugs, are at higher risk of infections including COVID 19 due to low immunity.

 Kidneys produce an active form of Vit D ( calcitriol) which helps to absorb calcium from food to maintain strong bones and skeletal system.
 In CKD, the kidney stops synthesizing calcitriol.
-To maintain blood calcium level, the body starts removing it from the bone, thus making it brittle and prone to fracture.
+To maintain blood calcium levels, the body starts removing it from the bone, thus making it brittle and prone to fracture.